viki0me/learning-journal/README.md

-# learning-journal
-my computer science and cybersecurity learning journey!

-## hi, i'm ana.
+## hi, i'm viki.

-i’m a student building a foundation in computer science and security.
+i’m an A level year 12 student building a foundation in computer science and cybersecurity.
 i like systems that work quietly, code that reads like a clear thought,
 and solving problems from first principles.

 **current focus:**
-- finishing harvard’s cs50
+- finishing Harvard’s CS50 course
-- learning security through tryhackme & overthewire
+- learning security through TryHackMe & OverTheWire
-- solving project euler problems slowly
+- solving Project Euler problems 1-50
-- studying mandarin and math
+- studying A level math, further math, physics & computer science
+- learning chinese HSK5

-**toolbox:** python, c, linux, git, obsidian.
+**toolbox:** python, c, linux, git, notion.

 **sometimes i:**
 - draw in the margins of my notes